 John Pirie leads the Firm's Litigation and Government Enforcement Group in Canada.
-He is a seasoned trial lawyer who acts for clients in complex business disputes, with significant experience in cross-border litigation and arbitration.
+He acts for clients in complex business disputes and white collar matters.

-Widely recognized as a leading trial, arbitration and appellate lawyer, John has a long record of success acting for both foreign and domestic parties.
-John has acted for multinational corporations, banks, a securities regulator, a stock exchange, investors and a range of professionals.
-John was recently engaged to act for an Ontario Superior Court Judge.
+John has a long record of success acting for a range of clients.
+He has acted for corporations, banks, officers and directors, a securities regulator, a stock exchange, investors, public officials, members of the judiciary and a variety of professionals.

-John has been a moot court judge in Osgoode Hall Law School's Intensive Trial Advocacy Program, and he has appeared as a lecturer in Osgoode's Graduate Civil Litigation Program.
+John has been a moot court judge in Osgoode Hall Law School's Intensive Trial Advocacy Program, and he has been an instructor carrying out the National Institute of Trial Advocacy's training programs.
+John has also appeared repeatedly as a lecturer in Osgoode's Graduate Civil Litigation Program.

 Representative Legal Matters

-- Counsel for a multinational entity named in the Sino-Forest securities fraud class action, and in related regulatory, and global arbitration proceedings.
+Counsel for a multinational entity named in the USD 9 billion Sino-Forest securities fraud class action, and in related regulatory, and global arbitration proceedings.

 - Ontario~Canada (1998)